 - Bachelor's: University of California-Berkeley

 Yael Warshel is an assistant professor of telecommunications, Rock Ethics Institute research associate, and affiliated faculty of international affairs, international and comparative education, African studies, and Middle Eastern studies.
 She works at the intersection between international media, child, and conflict analysis, practice and policy specializing in what she has coined as, “peace communication.”
 Dr. Warshel is fluent in and/or has studied five languages and conducted fieldwork in the Middle East, North and Sub-Saharan Africa, the Balkans and Latin America.

-Dr. Warshel is completing a book for Cambridge University Press to determine the efficacy of peace communication interventions in managing political conflicts that uses as its case her multi-year reception study of peacebuilding versions of Israeli and Palestinian Sesame Street.
+Dr. Warshel is completing a book for Cambridge University Press to determine the efficacy of peace communication interventions in managing political conflicts.
+It uses as its case her multi-year reception study of peacebuilding versions of Israeli and Palestinian Sesame Street.
 Her summary TEDx talk of the book is available here: www.youtube.com/watch?v=ssVfMB_-eI8 Alongside it, she is continuing fieldwork about the human and communication rights of stateless and forcibly-migrated and –sedentarized conflict zone effected populations through her interpretations of North West African youth's global uses of digital media; and separate of that, continuing to research the comparative determinants of international coverage of conflicts, per the contrast between frames and agendas set, and magnitude and intensity of conflicts.
 She serves on the board of the American Institute for Maghrib Studies and as Chair of E-Book Reviews for the Digest of Middle East Studies.
 She critically consults international media practitioners and policy makers about the efficacy of using media to make peace, and has been quoted by a broad range of media sources.